 So a trader who wishes to be profitable in the stock market, and one who wishes to maintain a long term future as a trader, must learn to put boundaries on their trades.
 The boundaries have much less to do with the stock or the market itself, and everything to do with protecting the trader from him/herself.

-When a trade goes bad the trader who is upside down in the trade really only has two decisions.
+When a trade goes bad, the trader who is upside down in the trade only has two decisions.

-The moment the trader takes this choice they have officially moved from the position of “market trader” to “gambler”.
+The moment the trader takes this choice, they have officially moved from the position of “market trader” to “gambler.”
 Sometimes the gamble pays off.
-Frankly this is the worst result possible because it leads the trader to believe that this was actually a real choice.
+Frankly this is the worst result possible because it leads the trader to believe that this was a real choice.
 But it never should have been a real choice.
-It is results like this that lead people like Bill Gates to say “success is a lousy teacher”.
+It is results like this that lead people like Bill Gates to say “success is a lousy teacher.”

 So what can we do as traders to protect us from ourselves?

-At TradeSmart University we teach 5 steps to trade confirmation.
+At TradeSmart University, we teach five steps to trade confirmation.
 When all of the analysis starts to line up, the probabilities are high that this trade will be moving in the direction you want.

 Simply choosing a stock before it breaks out, however, does not make you a winning trader.
 What does?
 Managing the trade.

-There are 3 critical price points every trade should have before you enter it.
+There are three critical price points every trade should have before you enter it.

 Learn how to Stop the Madness of losing and protect your trades with setting stops!

 Your stop price should be the price where you know the trade has gone against you.
-Consequently there is little or no reason to continue holding this trade.
-If you hold a trade after the price has moved through your stop, you are basically saying to your trading account “I know this is a bad trade but let’s gamble it and see if it can work”.
+Consequently, there is little or no reason to continue holding this trade.
+If you hold a trade after the price has moved through your stop, you are saying to your trading account “I know this is a bad trade but let’s gamble it and see if it can work.”
 If I was your trading account I wouldn’t work for you either with that attitude!

 If you enter a trade at say $169.50/share and know your target is close to $199, then you know you have a $30/share profit that is your likely reward.
 But what about your risk?
-Are you willing to hold the trade through a 25% retracement just to make $30/share?
-It sounds ridiculous when you read it.
-Yet millions of traders do this very thing every day.
-Actually, they hold through a 25% retracement HOPING to make it to their target of $30/share.
+Are you willing to hold the trade through a 25% retracement to make $30/share?
+It sounds ridiculous when you read it, yet millions of traders do this very thing every day.
+They hold through a 25% retracement HOPING to make it to their target of $30/share.
 No wonder so many traders feel the market is against them and they can not make money.

 There are several types of stops.
 The most important thing is that we actually use a stop.
 I also find it valuable to talk about which types of stops are most beneficial.
 I’ll outline and define the basic stops here:

 This is essentially a trigger.
-It says “if the stock hits this price then sell my stock at a market price”.
-I generally prefer a this type of stop over the stop limit (coming up next) because when a trade goes against you, I don’t want to dilly dally around - I’m ready to get out of the trade.
-Let’s just get it over with regardless of the pain.
+It says, “if the stock hits this price, then sell my stock at a market price.”
+I generally prefer this type of stop, over the stop limit because when a trade goes against you, I don’t want to dilly dally around - I’m ready to get out of the trade.
+Let’s get it over with regardless of the pain.
 In a bullish trade you will set your stop price below your entry, and in a bearish trade your stop price will go above your entry price.

 These are the basic type of stop orders.
-There is however another type of stop order that is included in most broker platforms that is worth mentioning.
-That is the Trailing stop.
+There is, however another type of stop order that is included in most broker platforms which is worth mentioning: the trailing stop.

 The trailing stop is a type of stop order where the stop price continues to adjust higher (or lower if it is a bearish trade) as the trade moves up higher and higher.
 The basic principle is to lock in any profits with a trail of “x%” or “x” dollar amount.

-In theory this stop practice locks in profits and makes for a more profitable trade.
-In practice I have found it to not be the most profitable way to place stops as the trade is nearly always closed on a down tick and very often it is stopped out long before the trade is complete.
+In theory, this stop practice locks in profits and makes for a more profitable trade.
+In practice, I have found it not to be the most profitable way to place stops as the trade usually closes on a down tick and very often it is stopped out long before the trade is complete.

 “How do we know which price point to set the stop”?